mhorpheus/test/DFIR-Hotline.md

 It is expected that initial determination will be made as to the nature of the call and whether the request is a legitimate concern that can be addressed by the IRIS Incident Response team, or should the caller be re-directed.
 For cases potentially within a scope of IBM CSIRT, see guidelines [below](#csirt).
 Should the call be a legitimate concern, even if the client is calling from outside of the responder’s responsible Geography, it is critical to ensure the engagement initiation process is commenced .

 One of the main reasons behind Follow the Sun for Incident Intake is to ensure healthy work-private life balance.
 For this reason, if current on-call person determines that the incident must be handed over to another Geography, waking up another team should only happen if this is necessary.
 Guidelines on determination who should own an incident are addressed in section [Determining Geography Owning the Incident](#Determining-Geography-Owning-the-Incident).
-Currently the on-call person is obliged to provide any kind of IR support to a customer, until the Geography which should take over the incident becomes available.
-The cross geography incident hand over is described in the section [Incident Hand-Over to Another Geography](#Incident-Hand-Over-to-Another-Geography) Even in GDPR constraint cases, the on-call person can provide significant support to a customer without accessing data he may not be allowed to (eg. NA person on-call who received a call from EU customer).
+Currently the on-call person is obliged to provide any kind of IR support to a client, until the Geography which should take over the incident becomes available.
+The cross geography incident hand over is described in the section [Incident Hand-Over to Another Geography](#Incident-Hand-Over-to-Another-Geography) Even in GDPR constraint cases, the on-call person can provide significant support to a client without accessing data he may not be allowed to (eg. NA person on-call who received a call from EU client).
 Such activities can include, but are not limited to:
 - issue recommendations on containment
 - discuss what evidence should be collected
 - provide evidence collection manuals
-- support customer’s team in evidence collection
+- support client’s team in evidence collection
 - prepare for delivery to team who will be taking over the incident.

 The following steps should be performed after the Initial call has completed.